fortana-co/react-dropzone-uploader/docs/examples.md

 ---

+>Open your browser's console to see how RDU manages file metadata and the upload lifecycle.

 ## Standard
 Uploads files to <https://httpbin.org/post>, and merges extra `fileUrl` field into file meta.
 Logs file metadata to console on submit.